For even as love crowns you so shall he

 A soul-centered divorce asks you to trust in yourself, to know that you can make your “best” choices.
 It invites you to be faithful to your core beliefs, and to reject societal pressures.
 It gives you courage (even within the rigid confines of the legal system, or in the face of an angry spouse), and it helps you be deliberate with your thoughts and actions, no matter how challenging the circumstances.

-In order to navigate the divorce process with as much clarity, peace of mind, dignity and wisdom as possible, it is critical to establish a strong and purposeful mindset.
+In order to navigate the divorce process with as much clarity, peace of mind, dignity and wisdom possible, it’s critical to establish a strong and purposeful mindset.
 So, with the intention of operating from your higher self, make these 10 commitments to improve your confidence during divorce:

 - Be faithful to your core values and beliefs